- Who can import to Ethiopia and export goods out of Ethiopia?

 There is also a special import permit that such business person must acquire for the importation of certain goods.
 For instance a special permit is required for the importation of ‘genetically modified food’, infant and follow up formula or complementary food, and medicine for clinical trials or any other scientific investigation for conducting laboratory quality test for registration purpose.
 (See article 10(4) article 11 of Council of Ministers Regulation No. 299/2013 to provide for Food, Medicine and Health Care Administration and Control)

 |Council of Ministers Regulation No. 299/2013 to provide for Food, Medicine and Health Care Administration and Control

 (See also the article Regulations of Commercial Registration and Business Licensing in Ethiopia)

-According to article 43(1) of the commercial registration and business licensing proclamation no. 980/2016, the Ministry of Trade and Industry can ban importation into or exportation from Ethiopia of certain goods and services.
+According to article 43(1) of the commercial registration and business licensing proclamation no. 980/2016, the Ministry of Trade and Industry (now Ministry of Trade and Regional Integration) can ban importation into or exportation from Ethiopia of certain goods and services.
 The prohibition made by the Ministry may be complete prohibition or temporary prohibition.
 The complete prohibitions are permanently applicable for specific imports or exports.
 However, the Ministry may issue a temporary suspension of the prohibitions where it is found necessary.
 For instance, teff is permanently prohibited unless for persons of Israeli origin residing in Ethiopia (but not more than 4000 tons) and commercial farmers.
 However, the Ministry had reportedly issued a temporary suspension of the prohibition where there is an excess of products.

 On the other hand, the Ministry may issue a temporary prohibition on import and export.
 Most of the temporary prohibitions are issued where there is food scarcity, drought or other serious circumstances in Ethiopia.